shanto-Rahman/NOD-Test-Repair/Java/README.md

 bash runAll.sh ../data/talank_with_test_id_idoft_corrected.csv Result/
 bash search_for_failure_reproducing.sh ../data/talank_with_test_id_idoft_corrected.csv "idoft"

+To collect the agreement between models, we run the following command. bash run_to_get_top10_methods.sh ../data/all_82_tests.csv Result/ > log

 clone the project

 Run the test, collect the failure.
 So collecting the failure, we might need to run flakesync.